eleev/physics-vehicle/README.md

 **Last Update: 07/October/2018.**

 # ✍️ About
-🎮🏎 Physics based racing game where the player is challanged to overcome many obstacles controlling various vehicles with suspension, tracks, soft tiers and even more sophisticated mechanics.
+🎮🏎 Physics based racing game where the player is challanged to overcome many obstacles controlling by various vehicles with suspension, tracks, soft tiers and even more sophisticated physics-based mechanics.

 # 📺 Demo